Causally-Aware Unsupervised Feature Selection Learning: Experiments

-\textbf{Parameter Sensitivity and Convergence Analysis.} The proposed method CAUSE-FS involves three tuning parameters, i.e., $\alpha$, $\lambda$ and $\beta$.
-To investigate the impact of parameters on CAUSE-FS, Fig.~\ref{Sensi} shows the performance variations of CAUSE-FS as one parameter is varied while the others are kept fixed, across different numbers of selected features.
+The proposed method CAUSE-FS involves three tuning parameters, i.e., $\alpha$, $\lambda$ and $\beta$.
+In this section, we investigate how the parameters in CAUSE-FS influence the performance of feature selection.
+Fig.~\ref{Sensi} shows the ACC and NMI results of CAUSE-FS as one parameter is varied while the others are kept fixed, across different numbers of selected features.
 We can observe that CAUSE-FS exhibits minor fluctuations when $\alpha$ is around 100, whereas it maintains relative stability w.r.t. $\beta$ and $\lambda$.
-Furthermore, Fig.~\ref{Conver} displays the convergence curves of CAUSE-FS, showing that the proposed optimization algorithm quickly reduces the objective function value and converges within 20 iterations.